Gustav-Magnussen/FDP/README.md

 ### Installation using script

-In order to install features for an ubuntu enviorment the follow commands below can be used on the [dependencies.sh](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/dependencies.sh) file:
+In order to install features for an Ubuntu environment the follow commands below can be used on the [dependencies.sh](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/dependencies.sh) file:

 Making the file executable:
 ```